 [27] In any event there is no general rule that determines whether sentences ought to be imposed concurrently or consecutively.
 The issue is determined by the application of the principle of totality of criminality: can the sentence for one offence comprehend and reflect the criminality for the other offence?
 If it can, the sentences ought to be concurrent otherwise there is a risk that the combined sentences will exceed that which is warranted to reflect the total criminality of the two offences.
 If not, the sentences should be at least partly cumulative otherwise there is a risk that the total sentence will fail to reflect the total criminality of the two offences.
 This is so regardless of whether the two offences represent two discrete acts of criminality or can be regarded as part of a single episode of criminality.
-Of course it is more likely that, where the offences are discrete and independent criminal acts, the sentence for one offence cannot comprehend the criminality of the other.
+Of course it is more likely that, where the offence cannot comprehend the criminality of the other.
 Similarly, where they are part of a single episode of criminality with common factors, it is more likely that the sentence for one of the offences will reflect the criminality of both.